lancerushing/www.lancerushing.com/content/posts/resume-newer.md

 * ‘eLibrary’ - Wrote windows application to synchronize document repository used by field engineers
 * ‘Siebel Attachment Extract’ - Enhance and maintain small VB6 program responsible for extracting Siebel attachments for later processing.

-### Internet Application Engineer <small>June 2003 - March 2004</small><br>Hotellocators Inc.(Consultant) San Diego, CA
-Contract position to port existing high traffic hotel reservation site from WebDNA eBusiness Development Suite to PHP served on OSX, with PostgreSQL back-end and multi-threaded custom JAVA/Tomcat XMLHTTP client, connecting to XML feeds over VPN concentrator.

-* Complete rewrite of application.
-* 50,000 hotel reservation searches per day, with 1000 bookings.
-* Multiple reservation sources.
-(Pegasus, BW Direct, In-House Net)
-* Architecture changed to a module based system for hotel reservation sources.
-* Multi-threaded XML feed processing from reservation sources.
-* Custom reservation search result caching.
-* ‘Sessionless’ PHP state tracking for better performance.
-* Credit card processing, security, and encryption.
-* Custom caching techniques.

-### Internet Application Consultant <small>November 2003 - January 2004</small><br>Infrastructure Development Corporation /  U.S. Dept. of Navy  San Diego, CA
-Contract position to document and bug track existing application for Navy/Marine Corps Intranet (NMCI) for U.S. Dept. of Navy

-* Implemented standardized programming documentation for several hundred files of code
-* Used PHPDocumenter software to generate online and PDF manual of API.
-* Reverse engineered many functions to confirm functionality when originals programmers where no longer available.

-### Coldfusion Application Developer February 2002 - June 2002</small><br>Wells Fargo Phoenix, AZ
-Contract position to develop custom intranet applications in Coldfusion for the Home Equity Division of Wells Fargo.
-Coldfusion front-end on NT4 with MS SQL 8 and Multi-homed DB2 on AIX.
-Developed intranet application: "Vendor Invoice Processing"

-* Processes over 60,000 items per month.
-* Loads vendor invoices.
-* Validates input format.
-* Verifies data integrity to DB2 database.
-* Creates printable check requests.
-* Emails check requests.
-* Maintains vendor-pricing matrix.
-* Pricing matrix maintains data for every county/vendor combination for all of the United States.
-* Application user security.
-* Multi-level user permissions system.
-Created fully dynamic table maintenance library.
-* Library only requires a table name and data source passed to it to create a web interface for record maintenance.
-* Designed to handle multiple database architectures.
-* Modular, allowing one to call only parts of the library.

-### Database Engineer / Systems Administrator / Senior Web Application Developer <small>November 1998 - Februrary 2002</small><br>San Diego Daily Transcript San Diego, CA

-* Database Engineer, Senior ColdFusion programmer, System Administrator for Solaris, Linux, NT/2000 servers.
-* Co-developed the 3 public web servers serving over 150,000 pages of static content and 50 databases for dynamic content, 30 of which are modified on a daily basis.
-The largest database contains over a million records and growing.
-All with nearly 100% uptime.
-* Personally developed database management system for 50+ databases, where none had existed before.
-* Researched, developed, tested and implemented Firewall/Proxy server solution with Linux saving over $10,000/year, with better performance.
-* Upgraded all network wiring and hardware, and implemented new network topology.
-* Expanded email server from 1 domain to 45 domains.
-* Created documentation standards for programming code.
-* Developed a ‘dynamic table’ method and rewrote a database with over 81 tables to one with 5 tables, reducing man-hours by 1/3.
-* Migrated 600,000 record database from Access to MS SQL, then to MySQL.
-* Wrote on-line subscription management database and client code using Cold Fusion and PERL, for 3800 customers.
-Including subscription purchasing (e-commerce), account management, and login security.
-* Streamlined input process for 30 databases, saving hundreds of man-hours per month.
-* Created employee database with infinite permission layers for Intranet back-end, including authorization and employee activity logging.

-### Database Application Programmer / Network Consultant <small>January 1995 November 1999</small><br>Independent Contractor San Diego and Santa Barbara, CA
-Specializing in database and cross application solutions.

-* Created interface between Excel and legacy accounting software with VB, cutting input time from 30 minutes to 2 minutes while reducing data entry errors.
-2000
-* Developed client tracking and purchasing record.
-1999
-* Development of National Heavy Equipment Inventory tracking system, linked to ACT! contact database.
-1998, 1999
-* Inter-application code between a custom database and multiple applications (Word, Excel, ACT!).
-1997, 1998
-* Cold Fusion programming for on-line auto-sales company.
-1995

 ## References